ZtM-crew/GENERAL/FAQ.md

 **What I need to do to contribute in a project?**\
 Only a decision.
 And a free [Trello.com](https://trello.com/) account where our development work taking place.
 Additional tool access can be suggested but all of them are free services.
+As soon as you got a Trello account send your username to the Project Lead or one of the member of the management.

 **What kind of projects are we making and who decides?**\
 Everything is based on the community.
 Usually when we finished a project, we start to gather ideas from the members